 Trusting your instinct to evaluate care providers

 Care home and care at home ratings are important, of course, as is the feedback of friends and family who may have employed similar care services within your preferred area.
 But nothing can replace your own instincts.
 Trust your instincts when you’re visiting a care home or interviewing a care provider.
 Use your senses.
 Are there unpleasant smells?
 Does the care provider make good eye contact?
 What sort of activities have been organised for that week?
 Take these cues on board to help shape your overall decision-making process.

-If you are ready to look for care, Care Sourcer’s free service offers a searchable directory of local care agencies.
-If you need care urgently, our team of care experts are also available by telephone to guide you through the process.
+If you are ready to look for care, Care Sourcer offers a free searchable directory of local care agencies.
+If you need care urgently, we also have a team of care experts who are available by telephone to help guide you through the process.